TheArtificial/theartificial.nl/source/blog/2018/02-02-connection-flows.html.md

 published: false
 ---

-To design magical connection experiences that seem extremely smooth and effortless to users, we believe that there is a value in understanding the technology running behind it.
+To design magical connection experiences that seem smooth and effortless to users, we believe that there is a value in understanding the technology running behind it.
 Not only would this help designer make better UX decisions, but also have us recommend best practices when choosing a way of connecting a product.
 Today, many network infrastructures and protocols exist to establish a connection.
 We wondered why certain products use a particular technology (such as Bluetooth over Wi-Fi) or why the experience of connecting some products seems easier as compared to others.
 So, we familiarized ourselves with the technical steps occurring when a user establishes a connection with a product while manipulating an interface or the product itself.

 As we were researching around twenty connected products, we established a framework so we could communicate our understanding of connections flows and identify patterns.
 Hopefully, this summary of findings creates more awareness about the technical details of a connected product and eventually inspire other designers to design better connection experiences.